smart-data-models/dataModel.WaterQuality/SludgeQualityObserved/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
+- `AOX[number]`: Concentration of Adsorbable Organically bound halogens (AOX)  - `As[number]`: Arsenic.
+Concentration of arsenic  - `B[number]`: Boron.
+Concentration of boron  - `Be[number]`: Beryllium.
+Concentration of Beryllium  - `C-ORG[number]`: Organic Carbon.
+Concentration of organic carbon  - `C10-C40[number]`: Concentration of Hydrocarbons C10-C40  - `Cd[number]`: Cadmium.
+Concentration of cadmium  - `Cr[number]`: Chromium.
+Concentration of chromium  - `Cr-VI[number]`: Chromium VI.
+Concentration of chromium at the oxidation state +6  - `Cu[number]`: Copper.
+Concentration of copper  - `DEHP[number]`: Diethylhexyl phthalate.
+Concentration of DEHP  - `Hg[number]`: Mercury.
+Concentration of mercury  - `IPA[number]`: Sum of isopropyl alcohol Sum of content of isopropyl alcohol  - `K-TOT[number]`: Total potassium.
+Total content of potassium  - `N-TOT[number]`: Total Nitrogen.
+Total Nitrogen (TN) is the sum of nitrate-nitrogen (NO3-N), nitrite-nitrogen (NO2-N), ammonia-nitrogen (NH3-N) and organically bonded nitrogen  - `Ni[number]`: Nickel.
+Concentration of Nickel  - `P-TOT[number]`: Total Phosphorus.
+Total phosphorus is a measure of all forms of phosphorus in the water, including dissolved and particulate, organic and inorganic  - `PCB[number]`: Polychlorinated biphenyls Concentration of polychlorinated biphenyls  - `Se[number]`: Selenium.
+Concentration of selenium  - `Zn[number]`: Zinc.
+Concentration of zinc  - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
-- `AOX[number]`: Property.
-Concentration of Adsorbable Organically bound halogens (AOX).
-Units:'mg/Kg SS'  - `As[number]`: Property.
-Arsenic.
-Concentration of arsenic.
-Units:'mg/Kg SS'  - `B[number]`: Property.
-Boron.
-Concentration of boron.
-Units:'mg/Kg SS'  - `Be[number]`: Property.
-Beryllium.
-Concentration of Beryllium.
-Units:'mg/Kg SS'  - `C-ORG[number]`: Property.
-Organic Carbon.
-Concentration of organic carbon.
-Units:'percentage of SS (min)'  - `C10-C40[number]`: Property.
-Concentration of Hydrocarbons C10-C40.
-Units:'mg/Kg SS'  - `Cd[number]`: Property.
-Cadmium.
-Concentration of cadmium.
-Units:'mg/Kg SS'  - `Cr[number]`: Property.
-Chromium.
-Concentration of chromium.
-Units:'mg/Kg SS'  - `Cr-VI[number]`: Property.
-Chromium VI.
-Concentration of chromium at the oxidation state +6.
-Units:'mg/Kg SS'  - `Cu[number]`: Property.
-Copper.
-Concentration of copper.
-Units:'mg/Kg SS'  - `DEHP[number]`: Property.
-Diethylhexyl phthalate.
-Concentration of DEHP.
-Units:'mg/Kg SS'  - `Hg[number]`: Property.
-Mercury.
-Concentration of mercury.
-Units:'mg/Kg SS'  - `IPA[number]`: Property.
-Sum of isopropyl alcohol Sum of content of isopropyl alcohol.
-Units:'mg/Kg SS'  - `K-TOT[number]`: Property.
-Total potassium.
-Total content of potassium.
-Units:'percentage of SS (min)'  - `N-TOT[number]`: Property.
-Total Nitrogen.
-Total Nitrogen (TN) is the sum of nitrate-nitrogen (NO3-N), nitrite-nitrogen (NO2-N), ammonia-nitrogen (NH3-N) and organically bonded nitrogen.
-Units:'percentage of SS (min)'  - `Ni[number]`: Property.
-Nickel.
-Concentration of Nickel.
-Units:'mg/Kg SS'  - `P-TOT[number]`: Property.
-Total Phosphorus.
-Total phosphorus is a measure of all forms of phosphorus in the water, including dissolved and particulate, organic and inorganic.
-Units:'percentage of SS (min)'  - `PCB[number]`: Property.
-Polychlorinated biphenyls Concentration of polychlorinated biphenyls.
-Units:'mg/Kg SS'  - `Se[number]`: Property.
-Selenium.
-Concentration of selenium.
-Units:'mg/Kg SS'  - `Zn[number]`: Property.
-Zinc.
-Concentration of zinc.
-Units:'mg/Kg SS'  - `address[object]`: The mailing address  .
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform  - `dateObserved[string]`: Property.
-Model:'https://schema.org/DateTime'.
-The date and time of this observation in ISO8601 UTCformat.
-It can be represented by an specific time instant or by an ISO8601 interval.  .
-Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `description[string]`: A description of this item  - `faecal-coliforms[number]`: Property.
-Concentration of fecal coliforms (Most Probable Number per gram solids).
-Units:'MPN/g SS (max)'  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `measurand[array]`: Property.
-An array of strings containing details (see format below) about extra measurands provided by this observation.  - `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pH[number]`: Property.
-Acidity or basicity of an aqueous solution.  - `refPointOfInterest[*]`: Relationship.
-A reference to a point of interest associated to this observation.  - `salmonella[number]`: Property.
-Concentration of Salmonella (Most Probable Number per gram solids).
-Units:'MPN/g SS (max)'  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `toluene[number]`: Property.
-Concentration of Toluene.
-Units:'mg/Kg SS'  - `type[string]`: Property.
-NGSI Entity type.
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `dateObserved[string]`: The date and time of this observation in ISO8601 UTCformat.
+It can be represented by an specific time instant or by an ISO8601 interval  .
+Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `description[string]`: A description of this item  - `faecal-coliforms[number]`: Concentration of fecal coliforms (Most Probable Number per gram solids)  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `measurand[array]`: An array of strings containing details (see format below) about extra measurands provided by this observation  - `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pH[number]`: Acidity or basicity of an aqueous solution  - `refPointOfInterest[*]`: A reference to a point of interest associated to this observation  - `salmonella[number]`: Concentration of Salmonella (Most Probable Number per gram solids)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `toluene[number]`: Concentration of Toluene  - `type[string]`: NGSI Entity type.
 It has to be SludgeQualityObserved  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `dateObserved`  - `id`  - `location`  - `type`  <!-- /35-RequiredProperties -->